 - 70. At its 335th Session (March 2019), the Governing Body "with respect to the proposal for codification of the article 26 procedure, recalled the decision to consider the steps to be taken after the guide to the supervisory system was available to constituents, and requested the Office to provide it with further information in that regard in March 2020" (see Appendix I). - 71.
-At its 331st Session (October-November 2017), the Governing Body had approved the development of a guide "a user-friendly and clear guide for the supervisory system, bringing together useful information and ensuring a level playing field of knowledge.
-In practical terms, such a guide would build on existing descriptions of the supervisory system and its procedures". - 72.
+At its 331st Session (October-November 2017), the Governing Body had approved the development of "a user-friendly and clear guide for the supervisory system, bringing together useful information and ensuring a level playing field of knowledge.
+In practical terms, such a guide would build on existing descriptions of the supervisory system and its procedures."
+37 - 72.
 The proposal to consider a possible codification of the complaints procedure provided for in articles 26-34 of the Constitution stems from the fact that the procedure governing the period between the submission of a complaint and the decision of the Governing Body to either establish a Commission of Inquiry or close the procedure without establishing a Commission of Inquiry, follows practice rather than codified rules.
 The Governing Body had reached a consensus on a staged approach whereby, as a first stage, the clarification of existing rules and practices, and linkages with other procedures, would be addressed through the Guide on Established Practices.
 Should this approach not prove sufficient, a tripartite discussion of the possible codification of the article 26 procedure could be continued at a later stage. - 73.
-The Office, in cooperation with the International Training Centre of the ILO in Turin has developed a draft guide in the three official languages, consisting of a web-based tool and a fully customized application for tablets and smartphones.
+The Office, in cooperation with the International Training Centre of the ILO in Turin, has developed a draft guide in the three official languages, consisting of a web-based tool and a fully customized application for tablets and smartphones.
 A beta version of the tool and application was presented to Governing Body members during informal consultations in January 2019 and a pre-release of the text in downloadable format was circulated to constituent groups for comments in April 2019.
 The Office received extensive comments from all constituent groups by the end of 2019.
-The final release of the tool and application are now expected prior to the 109th Session of the Conference so that the Governing Body will be able to consider the need for a tripartite discussion of the possible codification of the article 26 procedure at one of its forthcoming sessions.
+The web-based tool was released in August 2021 and is available in the three official languages.
+38 The application for tablets and smartphones is now also available.
+39